At a glance…

 7.00 PM Dinner at the volunteer house.

 Volunteers are accommodated in a dormitory-style volunteer house, approximately 10 minutes outside of Livingstone town.
-Volunteers can expect to share a bedroom and bathroom with 2 to 7 other volunteers of the same gender.
+You can expect to share a bedroom and bathroom with 2 to 7 other volunteers of the same gender.
 The volunteer house has electricity, running water, western bathrooms, a communal lounge and a garden area for relaxing and socializing.
 It is important to note that power cuts are common in Zambia in times of drought, which in turn affects the running water supply.

 Volunteers are served three meals per day, prepared by an on-site local cook.
 All meals (breakfast, lunch and dinner) will be a mix of western and traditional Zambian food.
 Breakfast may include fruit, toast, spreads and cereal with tea, coffee and juice.
 Lunch is usually provided in the volunteer accommodation, although packed lunches of sandwiches and fruit are provided if requested for those who choose to remain at their placement.
 Dinners will commonly comprise of a combination of meat, starches and vegetables.
 The local staff are happy to accommodate special dietary requests (vegetarian, vegan, dairy free, gluten free etc).
 Please let an IVHQ staff member know of any special dietary requirements in advance, so we can ensure the local staff are prepared for you.